 The commemoration of World Religion Day in Singapore was started by the Baha’i community four years ago.
 But the Inter-Religious Organisation or iro has agreed to be responsible for organising the annual observance from this year onwards.
 This 4th observance of World Religion Day in Singapore is therefore significant in that it is the first time the iro is hosting it.

-Mr Abdullah Tarmugi

-Minister for Community Development (Keynote Address delivered at 4th Observance of World Religion Day in Singapore 1998)
+Mr Abdullah Tarmugi, Minister for Community Development (Keynote Address delivered at 4th Observance of World Religion Day in Singapore 1998)

 [Photograph]